eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/3-Create-inner-classes-including-static-inner-class,-local-class,-nested-class,-and-anonymous-inner-class.md

 * If the nested class is used inside the class that defines it, the keyword this can be used to create an instance of the nested class (for example `OuterClass.NestedClass nc = this.new NestedClass();`)

 ###Anonymous Inner Class
 Anonymous Inner classes are classes without name (but not without type) used to override a method of class or interface.
+They can'y have constructors.
 ````java
 interface Animal {
   void eat();